jwiegley/use-package/README.md

 ## Information about package loads

-When a package is loaded, and if you have `use-package-verbose` set t or if the package takes longer than 0.1s to load, you will see a message to indicate this loading activity in the `*Messages*` buffer.
+When a package is loaded, and if you have `use-package-verbose` set to `t`, or if the package takes longer than 0.1s to load, you will see a message to indicate this loading activity in the `*Messages*` buffer.
 The same will happen for configuration, or `:config` blocks that take longer than 0.1s to execute.
 In general, you should keep `:init` forms as simple and quick as possible, and put as much as you can get away with into the `:config` block.
 This way, deferred loading can help your Emacs to start as quickly as possible.

 Additionally, if an error occurs while initializing or configuring a package, this will not stop your Emacs from loading.
 Rather, the error will be